-2.5.9 Childcare allowance (bcc00 ee)
+2.5.9 Childcare allowance (bcc00_ee)

 Childcare allowance (lapsehooldustasu) is a monthly universal non-means-tested non-taxable benefit paid to families with young children.
-The benefit will be abolished from September 2019.
+The childcare allowance is gradually abolishing and as of September 2019, it is no longer granted.
+However, the allowance will be paid to those whose children are born before the 1st September and to all who have been granted the allowance earlier (until 31.08.2024 the latest).